 ensuring that developments adjacent to canals and natural watercourses deliver improved and extended corridors for the movement of wildlife and people.

+A report was commissioned by a group of local authorities in the region (including Sandwell and the other Black Country councils) to gauge the potential impacts of development on the region’s Special Areas of Conservation, in relation to likely impacts on air quality.
+This resulted in the carrying out of an Appropriate Assessment on plans and proposals during the drafting of the Sandwell Local Plan, which itself formed part of the assessment.

+During the production of the report, changes were made to the Nitrogen Deposition Critical Load Ranges in the UK’s Air Pollution Information System (APIS).
+The work being undertaken was based on the old Nitrogen Deposition Critical Load Ranges in APIS.
+Natural England advised that any local plan currently at Regulation 19 stage could continue using the old critical load ranges, but that acknowledgement should be made of the changes in critical loads since the air quality was modelled.
+For plans at other stages, councils were informed that they should ensure their local plans reflected the current critical load ranges in APIS.
+The work in question, the Assessment of Air Quality Impacts on European Sites in Staffordshire, Wolverhampton, Walsall, Sandwell, and Dudley Report should be updated to reflect the changes in the figures.

+Criterion 1 of Policy SNE1 ensures that where development (alone or in combination with other separate development proposals) may have an adverse impact on sites of European importance, it undergoes an appropriate assessment.
+This will be in the form of a Habitats Regulation Assessment (HRA).
+The purpose of a HRA is to determine if a plan or project would affect the protected features of certain habitat sites, such as Special Areas of Conservation (SAC), Special Protection Areas (SPA) or Ramsar sites.

+While Sandwell does not itself contain any European sites, it does lie close to several SACs and just outside the 15km zone of influence of Cannock Chase, also a SAC.
+As a result, the Council undertook work through the HRA for the Sandwell Local Plan, and with the Cannock Chase SAC Partnership, to ensure that the SLP (alone or in combination) would not have adverse impacts on European sites in the vicinity or further afield.

 Sandwell lies at the heart of the British mainland, and the Birmingham and Black Country conurbation, and therefore plays an important role in helping species migrate and adapt to climate change across the urban area as their existing habitats are rendered unsuitable.
 It is very important to increase the ability of landscapes and their ecosystems to adapt in response to changes in the climate by increasing the range, extent, and connectivity of habitats.

 To protect vulnerable species, the Local Nature Recovery Strategy will allow isolated nature conservation sites to be protected, buffered, improved and linked to others.
-When considering the movement of wildlife, development proposals should incorporate the recommendations from the Black Country Local Nature Recovery Strategy Opportunity Map and the ecological networks it identifies.
+When considering the movement of wildlife, development proposals should incorporate the recommendations from the West Midlands Local Nature Recovery Strategy Map and the ecological networks it identifies.
 Species dispersal will be aided by extending, widening, and improving the habitats of wildlife corridors.
 Conversely, fragmentation and weakening of wildlife sites and wildlife corridors by development will be opposed.